Cyprus Overflight Permit Regulations

 2 - Seasonal Block Overflight Permits (Scheduled Commercial Airlines Flights)

-- Cyprus Overflight Permit is normally valid for 72 hours.
+- Cyprus Overflight Permit is valid for +72 hours.

 Overflight Permit Charge's